-Dr. Kurt E. Hulett is currently serving as the Senior Director of Research and Business Development for Pearson Education’s Assessment for Learning division.
+At the time of this presentation Dr. Kurt E. Hulett was serving as the Senior Director of Research and Business Development for Pearson Education’s Assessment for Learning division.
 He is also currently serving as a legal author, specializing in special education litigation and legislation, for Prentice Hall Publishing.
 Kurt published his most recent text in 2009, Legal Aspects of Special Education.

 In his role as head of Research and Business Development, Kurt leads Pearson’s Assessment for Learning business in a number of areas.
 Through a broad lens, he provides leadership and guidance in relation to current and next generation assessments for both the US and international markets -- including the design, functionality, modularity, reporting, data, and user-interface of K-12 assessments.
 Kurt serves as a member of the executive leadership team and thrives on collaborative decision-making, innovation, dynamic teamwork, and most important, developing assessments that help educators make well-informed, data-driven decisions about children.